tej82419-hub/final-project/CODE_OF_CONDUCT.md

-# Environment Project Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge
 We as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.